Aantrreksh/sql-query/sqlref/sql_reference.md

 A *lateral view* clause is referenced by a [simpleselect](#simpleselect).

-### Join Types
+### Join types
 {: #chapterJoinTypes}

 SELECT statements can retrieve and join column values from two or more tables into a single row.
 The retrieval is based on a specified condition, typically of matching column values.

 The main characteristic of a join is, typically, matching column values in rows of each table that participates in the join.
 The result of a join associates rows from one table with rows from another table.
 Depending on the type of join operation, some rows might be formed that contain column values in one table that do not match column values in another table.

 A joined table specifies an intermediate result table that is the result of either an `INNER` join, an `OUTER` join, a `CROSS` join, or an `ANTI` join.
 The table is derived by applying one of the join operators to its operands.